Co-Founder and President

-As President of IPC, Saidman has created and/or produced a number of successful and award-winning shows, including Leah Remini: Scientology and the Aftermath, Indian Matchmaking, We’re Here, Night Stalker, Selena + Chef, The Curse of Von Dutch: A Brand To Die For, Secrets of Playboy, and Living Undocumented, which he also co-directed.
+As President of IPC, Saidman has created and/or produced a number of successful and award-winning shows, including Leah Remini: Scientology and the Aftermath, Indian Matchmaking, We’re Here, Night Stalker, Selena + Chef, The Curse of Von Dutch, Secrets of Playboy, RapCaviar Presents, Death In The Dorms, Active Shooter, and Living Undocumented, which he also co-directed.
 In addition to these programs, Saidman produced the documentary features The Seven Five, Operation Odessa, The Swamp and This Is Paris.

 Prior to launching IPC, Saidman was the Executive Vice President, Development & Current Programming, for All3Media America.
 In that role, he was the head of creative for the company, overseeing all shows for broadcast and cable networks, including The People’s Couch, The Million Second Quiz, and Declassified: The Untold Stories of American Spies, which he created.